1947

 and which gives you only a limited idea of the

-." signed Helen Frye.
+complete feeling." signed Helen Frye.

 The Frye Deer-Lick Ranch House shown under construction with the builder Elmer Purtyman.